ferrocene/ferrocene/ferrocene/doc/user-manual/src/cli.rst

       .. caution::

-         This code generation option is outside the scope of the Ferrocene
-         |iso_ref| qualification, and must not be used in a safety critical
+         This code generation option is outside the scope of the Ferrocene qualification, and must not be used in a safety critical context.
-         context.
 Its documentation is presented for your convenience.

       Code generation option ``inline-threshold`` indicates the default